 Heartbeat’s core programs focus on the establishment and facilitation of ensembles of young Palestinian and Israeli, Arab and Jewish musicians (ages 14-24 years old) who come together for sustained music based dialogue and empowerment programs in multiple cities.

 During weekly sessions and periodic overnight retreats, Heartbeat youth explore each other’s cultures and narratives in safe, politically neutral settings that support creativity and communication.
 Developing skills in improvisation, song-writing, performance technique, music theory, communication, and leadership while engaging in dialogue about their lives and the harsh realities around them, participants raise their critical consciousness, and harness their individual and collective agency to influence their communities.
 Heartbeat youth musicians meet each week in a quiet work space located in each participant’s home city.
-Heartbeat currently works with youth in Jerusalem, Haifa, and Tel Aviv-Jaffa.

 In the past Heartbeat has also worked with youth from Bethlehem, Hebron, Ramallah, but has recently focused within the “Green Line” due to a lack of staff capacity to obtain permits from the Israeli military.
 As Heartbeat builds funding and therefore capacity, programs will be offered to youth across the West Bank, Israel, and beyond.
 Occasionally, to advance the group’s dialogue and provide safe, meaningful opportunities for participants to deepen their understanding, Heartbeat staff organize and lead field trips to places such as H2 in Hebron, Ajame in Jaffa, as well as Sheikh Jarrah, Silwan, the Old City, Musrara, Yad Vashem, and Abu Dis in Jerusalem to experience present and past realities firsthand from multiple perspectives.

 Throughout this process, Heartbeat creates safe spaces for youth to communicate and witness reality and enables participants to form and express their own opinions.
-As stewards of an institution dedicated to horizontal learning, Heartbeat staff members support and trust participants to deepen their understanding of reality and embrace the truth they wish to share with the world.
+As an educational institution dedicated to horizontal learning, Heartbeat staff members support and trust participants to deepen their understanding of reality and embrace the truth they wish to share with the world.